14 min read

-“We started to have greater expansion of our grocery delivery out of Whole Foods using Prime Now.
+“We started to expand our grocery delivery out of Whole Foods using Prime Now.
 We’re now in 60 cities that’s — in the U.S. giving customers delivery in as fast as an hour, thousands of great organic products from Whole Foods.
-We’ve also expanded grocery pick up, and that’s available in 10 cities, so the customers can pick up at the Whole Foods store.
+We’ve also expanded grocery pick up, and that’s available in 10 cities so that the customers can pick it up at the Whole Foods store.
 You’ll see that we’ve started to tie Whole Foods into Alexa.
 You can order — you can build your cart using Alexa and then checkout using the Prime Now app.
 So there’s going to be a lot of, as you say, omnichannel overlap, especially in the grocery business.”

 Let’s focus on that last sentence for a second.
 Just what is “omnichannel overlap,” exactly?
 In retail, it’s a way to describe the convergence of digital mediums with the traditional brick-and-mortar shopping experience.
-As shoppers “go mobile,” retailers are figuring out ways to seamlessly integrate digital experiences with physical ones.
+As shoppers “go mobile,” retailers are figuring out ways to integrate digital experiences with physical ones seamlessly.
 The goal?
 Ultimately driving profits across the board.

-It’s clear in Olsavsky’s quote above that Amazon is considering a number of emerging omnichannel trends as part of their growth strategy — moving swiftly on mobile, and capitalizing on their voice assistance capabilities with Alexa integrations.
-While Amazon could be considered a pioneer, other large retailers are also taking notice, and taking their own strides to keep up in the omnichannel race.
-Here’s a few examples:
+It’s evident in Olsavsky’s quote above that Amazon is considering a number of emerging omnichannel trends as part of their growth strategy — moving swiftly on mobile, and capitalizing on their voice assistance capabilities with Alexa integrations.
+While Amazon could be considered a pioneer, other large retailers are also taking notice and taking strides to keep up in the omnichannel race.

-“We’ve expanded online grocery pickup, launched Mobile Express Returns, and we’re testing automated pickup towers and same-day grocery delivery.
-We’re also learning how to automate some routine functions in our stores, like scanning for shelf level out of stocks and modular accuracy.
-We’re leveraging our unique assets and financial strength to better serve customers and accelerate growth.”
+“We’ve expanded online grocery pickup, launched Mobile Express Returns, testing automated pickup towers and same-day grocery delivery.
+We’re also learning to automate some routine functions in our stores, like scanning for shelf level out of stocks and modular accuracy.
+In addition, we’re leveraging our unique assets and financial strength to serve customers better and accelerate growth.”